Your Cart is empty

 Clip in Hair Extensions vs Tape in Hair Extensions: Which is Better for Your Hair Type?

-Although tape in extensions are great for all hair types, they’re very adaptable and especially good for thin or fine hair as the extension lay flat, for a seamless, natural appearance.
+Although tape in hair extensions are great for all hair types, they’re very adaptable and especially good for thin or fine hair as the extension lay flat, for a seamless, natural appearance.
 But if you have naturally oily hair, the oils from your scalp may cause the tapes to slip.
 We always advise you to speak with a hair expert before getting tape ins.
 If you have naturally oily hair, tape in might prove a bit difficult as the oils from your scalp may cause the tapes to slip.

 The most important part of choosing your clip in hair extensions is knowing your own hair type.
 If you have fine hair it can be tempting to max out on volume with a very thick set of extensions, however, it’s important to consider how the extensions will blend in and check if your hair can conceal the clips.
 Full headset clip ins, however, tend to look incredibly natural on fine-haired girls.
 And for those who want to oomph up their hair a bit more, a one-piece or regular quad weft work a treat.